DeuxHuitHuit/algolia-webcrawler/README.md

 each run, the app will search for old entries and delete them.
 If you do not wish to get rid of old entries, set this value to 0.

+#### oldentriesfilters: String

+A filter string that will be applied when deleting old entries.
+Useful when you want to keep old records that won't get updated.
+Only records that are old and match the filter will be deleted.

 #### maxRecordSize: Integer

 The maximum size in bytes of a record to be sent to Algolia.
 The default is 10,000 but could vary based on different plans.